What Countries are Best for Safari

 Here is a quick sketch of the top countries but for a more detailed view click on the country to read a complete profile.
 They are listed alphabetically, and each has their own ‘best of’ factors that could fit your interests.
 For a strong wildlife focus for first time safari goer our four favorites are Botswana, Kenya, Tanzania, and Zambia.

 Botswana is considered by many to deliver the overall top quality safari.
-It features pristine wilderness and has an admirable model of low-density tourism.
+It features pristine wilderness.
+One factor making Botswana one of the best safari countries is the admirable model of low-density tourism.
 There is a brilliant private concession system where there are typically just 2 to 3 safari camps with exclusive rights to tens of thousands of acres.
 The private concessions provide more freedom than most national parks allowing for full off-road game driving, night drives and at many camps walking and boat/mokoro/canoe activities.

 The low-density model has led to most camps going with upscale luxury.
 This luxury makes Botswana the most expensive safari destination in its peak season.
 Interestingly, if planned properly Botswana is a great safari destination any month of the year and during the green season from November through March it goes from the most expensive destination to one of the most affordable.
 In fact we consider it the best value for quality safari in Africa at that time.
 We conduct lion research in Botswana and have been there every month of the year so can fully plan for the seasonal nuances and explain the different times of year to you.

-Kenya is the classic safari country where it all began.
+Kenya is among the best safari countries and offers the classic safari experience – where it all began.
 The Masai Mara Game Reserve remains the most prolific area for big cat viewing and arguably the best game viewing overall.
 Seasonally the already top wildlife viewing is augmented by a portion of the great migration pouring into Kenya.

 Kenya is diverse, with vibrant culture and a wide range of activities possible.
 Quality walking, biking, horseback riding, and cultural experiences are all available.
 The creation of Community Conservancies has really lifted the quality offered in Kenya.
 The Conservancies bordering the Masai Mara often have even better game viewing than being in the reserve and they have a restricted number of camps with rights to use the Conservancy areas ensuring a non-crowded experience.
 This allows for quality with off-road driving, night drives, and walking at many camps.
 Laikipia in Central Kenya, has become an outstanding place for game viewing of rare species like African wild dogs and Grevy’s zebra, as well as offering great adventure with diverse activities which is outstanding for active travelers who want more variety than a heavy dose of game drives.